CogReact: A Reinforced Framework to Model Human Cognitive Reaction Modulated by Dynamic Intervention: Appendix

-\subsubsection{Learning algorithm and policy}
+\subsubsection{Learning Algorithm and Policy}

-We use Proximal Policy Optimization (PPO)\cite{Schulman2017ProximalPO} as the learning algorithm and multilayer perceptron (MLP) to be the policy for agent training.
-All hyperparameters and network architectures are default settings in Stable Baselines3\cite{stable-baselines3}.
+We use Proximal Policy Optimization (PPO)(\cite{Schulman2017ProximalPO}) as the learning algorithm and multilayer perceptron (MLP) to be the policy for agent training.
+All hyperparameters and network architectures follow default settings in Stable Baselines3(\cite{stable-baselines3}).